Thioacetone

-Thioacetone is an organosulfur compound belonging to the -thione group called thioketones, with a chemical formula (CH3)2CS.
+Thioacetone is an organosulfur compound belonging to the -thione group called thioketones with a chemical formula (CH3)2CS.
 It is an unstable orange or brown substance that can be isolated only at low temperatures.
 Above −20 °C, thioacetone readily converts to a polymer and a trimer, trithioacetone.
-It has an extremely potent, unpleasant odor, and is considered one of the worst-smelling chemicals known to man.
+It has an extremely potent, unpleasant odor, and is considered one of the worst-smelling substances known.

 Thioacetone was first obtained in 1889 by Baumann and Fromm, as a minor impurity in their synthesis of trithioacetone.

 Preparation

 Thioacetone is usually obtained by cracking the cyclic trimer trithioacetone, [(CH3)2CS]3.
 The trimer is prepared by pyrolysis of allyl isopropyl sulfide or by treating acetone with hydrogen sulfide in the presence of a Lewis acid.
 The trimer cracks at 500–600 °C to give the thione.

 Polymerization

 Unlike its oxygen analogue acetone, which does not polymerise easily, thioacetone spontaneously polymerizes even at very low temperatures, pure or dissolved in ether or ethylene oxide, yielding a white solid that is a varying mixture of a linear polymer ···–[C(CH_{3})_{2}–S–]n–··· and the cyclic trimer trithioacetone.
 Infrared absorption of this product occurs mainly at 2950, 2900, 1440, 1150, 1360, and 1375 cm−1 due to the geminal methyl pairs, and at 1085 and 643 cm−1 due to the C–S bond.
-The 1H NMR spectra shows a single peak at x = 8.1.
+The 1H NMR spectrum shows a single peak at δ = 1.9 ppm.

 The mean molecular weight of the polymer varies from 2000 to 14000 depending on the preparation method, temperature, and presence of the thioenol tautomer.
 The polymer melts in the range of about 70 °C to 125 °C. Polymerization is promoted by free radicals and light.

 The cyclic trimer of thioacetone (trithioacetone) is a white or colorless compound with a melting point of 24 °C, near room temperature.
 It also has a disagreeable odor.